 For each of these interactions take records and keep all of your correspondence.
-If you can correspond in writing, by email or letter, that's best.
+Make detailed notes on any conversations, and always follow up in writing, either by email or letter.

 Follow your company's official complaints or grievance process

-Find out what the formal process is and follow it as closely as you can.
+Find out what the formal process is for raising a grievance and follow it as closely as you can.

 Log your complaint officially and in writing, keeping all of your notes on any discussions or meetings.